Get in touch

 Michelle is committed to holding courageous spaces for our teachers to step up and change the world.
 She is particularly interested in the spaces where Education and Equity meet for Pasifika peoples.

 Jono works to support the network of schools who employ Teach First NZ Programme participants, to effectively support participants to have a positive impact on students and school communities.

-Liam Munday - Lead Recruitment Manager
+Liam Munday - Recruitment Director

 Ko Tarata te maunga, ko Whangaroa te moana, ko Mamaru te waka, ko Ngatikahu ki Whangaroa te iwi.
 As a part of the Ako Mātātupu recruitment team Liam leads the drive to bring outstanding teachers and future leaders into our flagship programme.